cgrevisse/swift-project-creation/README.md

 This extension works well with the [Maintained Swift Development Environment](https://marketplace.visualstudio.com/items?itemName=vknabel.vscode-swift-development-environment) maintained by [Valentin Knabel](https://github.com/vknabel).

+## Installation
+You can install this extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=cgrevisse.swift-project-creation).

 # Usage

 * Install the extension and reload VS Code.